 As an individual, you have the right to participate in political and community activities and to pursue personal interests.
+Your work in the government sector does not remove your right to be active privately, including as an office bearer, in a political party, professional organisation or trade union.
 However, in participating in any political, community or personal activity, you must ensure that such involvement does not conflict with your primary duty to serve State Super in a politically neutral manner.
+It may therefore give rise to a conflict of interest.
+In such cases, you should declare and manage your activities in accordance with this Code and State Super's Conflicts Management Policy.

 Further, you should not: